 This document outlines how Food Standards Scotland calculated the charge out rates to industry for 2015/2016.

-For information on how we audit Approved meat premises, see our Audit and Monitoring page.
+For information on how we audit Approved meat premises, see our Approved Establishments Page.